 The interest rate for Direct Unsubsidized Loans is a fixed rate of 6.60 percent (6.60%) for the period July 1, 2018 - June 30, 2019.
 Interest accrues from the date of the first disbursement.
 The U.S. Department of Education charges the borrower a 1.066 percent (1.066%) origination fee for loans issued between October 1, 2017 - September 30, 2018.
+The U.S. Department of Education charges the borrower a 1.062 percent (1.062%) origination fee for loans issued between October 1, 2018 - September 30, 2019.
 The origination fee is deducted proportionately from each disbursement of the loan proceeds.
 After ceasing to register at least half-time, a six-month grace period is granted, during which time no payment is required.

 Federal Direct Graduate Plus Loans

 Graduate PLUS Loans are available to graduate students who meet the general eligibility requirements for federal aid.
 This program is available without regard for financial need.
 Graduate PLUS Loan amounts do not count towards the aggregate Direct Loan subsidized and unsubsidized loan limit.
 A credit review is required to make sure the applicant does not have a record of adverse credit, but there are no requirements regarding debt to income ratio.
 Students may borrow up to the full cost of education less other aid.
 Graduate PLUS Loans have a fixed interest rate of 7.60 percent (7.60%) for the period July 1, 2018 - June 30, 2019.
 Interest accrues from the date of the first disbursement.
 The U.S. Department of Education charges the borrower a 4.264 percent (4.264%) origination fee for loans issued between October 1, 2017 - September 30, 2018.
+The U.S. Department of Education charges the borrower a 4.248 percent (4.248%) origination fee for loans issued between October 1, 2018 -September 30, 2019.
 The origination fee is deducted proportionately from each disbursement of the loan proceeds.